swcarpentry/DEPRECATED-boot-camps/3b-VersionControlRemote/Readme.md

     $ git push upstream master

-In the case of the UofCSCBC2012 code, new developer accounts will not allow this push to succeed.
+In the case of the SWC-bootcamp code, new developer accounts will not allow this push to succeed.
 You're welcome to try it though.

 ## git merge : Conflicts